Santosh-Baliarsingh/MongoDB-Notes/README.md

 In this example:

-- `myDatabase` is the database.
+- `users` is the database.
-- `users` is a collection within `myDatabase`.
+- `userData` is a collection within `users`.
-- The JSON object is a document within the `users` collection.
+- The JSON object is a document within the `userData` collection.

 Understanding these core concepts is essential for working effectively with MongoDB.